What Is Lethargy In Dogs & How to Treat It?

 Lethargy in Puppies

 Young puppies can suffer from hypoglycemia (low blood sugar), which can cause profound lethargy.
 This is most common in pups less than 4 months of age and in toy breeds.
-Their livers do not have the reserves to increase blood sugar, especially if they aren’t eating well.
+Their livers lack the reserves to increase blood sugar, particularly if they aren’t eating well.

-Sometimes, they don’t eat well if they are adjusting to their new home or have eaten something that they shouldn’t, which throws off their normal appetite.
+Sometimes, they don’t eat well if they are adjusting to their new home or have eaten something that they shouldn’t have, which throws off their normal appetite.

 Lethargy in Senior Dogs